-Other information included in in the Bank's 2020 Annual Report
+Other information included in the Bank's 2021 Annual Report

-Other information consists of the information included in The Banks 2020 Annual Report, other than the financial statements and our auditor's report thereon.
+Other information consists of the information included in The Bank's 2021 Annual Report, other than the financial statements and our auditor's report thereon.
 Management is responsible for the other information.
-The Bank's 2020 Annual Report is expected to be made available to us after the date of this auditor's report.
+The Bank's 2021 Annual Report is expected to be made available to us after the date of this auditor's report.